 As we’re celebrating National Tell A Story Month, I thought I would use the opportunity to share our story about how we came to be adoptive parents.

 Being a dad was something I had always dreamed about, and for quite a while adoption was something really on my mind, however it wasn’t on my partner’s.
-We had brief conversations about having kids over a few years but it became clear that it just wasn’t something Craig wanted to do.
-So, I finally swallowed that dream and tried to moved on from the idea.
+We had brief conversations about having kids over a few years but it became clear that it just wasn’t something he wanted to do.
+So, I finally swallowed that dream and tried to move on from the idea.

 After I picked myself up off the floor and wiped up the gin that I’d spat across the room, I read the stuff he’d sent over and all those feelings that I’d been trying to supress suddenly came back in full force.
 I obvs text Pips immediately who’s response was… “I knew he would… he just needed time to come to it himself”.